-When shopping for a foot spa, you are just looking for a nice way to treat yourself and relax in the privacy of your own home.
+A foot spa is a nice way to treat yourself and relax in the privacy of your own home.
 But trying to decide which is the best foot spa for you may not be a relaxing process.

 With rollers, vibrations, jets, heat, lights, and a whole cornucopia of other features available, finding one with the features you need at a price you want may seem like a hassle.

-We all want to be able to relax from time to time and a foot spa is great way to do that.
-To help make the process of sorting through all of your options, we have created this guide.
+To help make the process of sorting through all of your options easy, we have created this buyers guide.

 To start you off, I am going to show you five spas that we have researched and reviewed.
 This will give you an idea of your available options.